PHP 8.1 New Features: A Practical Guide to Enums and Readonly Properties

 }

-Readonly Properties and Readonly Classes
+Readonly Properties and Readonly Classes in PHP 8.1

-Readonly properties solve a common problem: preventing accidental modification of values that should remain constant after initialisation.
-Once assigned, a readonly property cannot be changed.
-Any attempt to modify it throws an Error.
-This is particularly useful for value objects and data transfer objects where immutability matters.
+Readonly properties solve a common problem in PHP development: preventing accidental modification of values that should remain constant after initialisation.
+Once assigned, a readonly property cannot be changed anywhere in your code.
+Any attempt to modify it throws an Error, making the immutability enforced rather than convention-based.

 readonly class Money